tflo/SlipFrames/readme.md

 - You have your Player and Target frames in the center area of your screen, but this isn’t all shiny because the frames often do get in the way: they intercept your mouse clicks, or obscure your view.
 - You have the Target frame in the mid to lower right-center part of the screen, and when you move with the right mouse button, you often get stuck due to accidental clicks on the frame.

-Slip Frames is *probably* not compatible with other unit-frame addons that modify or replace these frames; but you might give it a try.

 ## What the addon does

-Slip Frames allows you to adjust two attributes of the frames with just your mouse wheel:
+Slip Frames allows you to adjust two attributes of the frames using your mouse wheel:

 - **Transparency,** aka opacity
 - **Click-through behavior:** whether the frame intercepts (receives) mouse clicks, or if clicks on the frame are passed through to the background/world frame.

 Adjustable frames are:

-- Player frame
+- PlayerFrame
-- Pet frame
+- PetFrame
-- Target frame
+- TargetFrame
-- Focus frame
+- FocusFrame

+These are the game’s standard frames.
+Compatibility with unit-frame addons that modify these frames is *uncertain;* you might give it a try.
+(If the addon *replaces* the frames, Slip Frames will not work and you should not load it.)

 ### The Point of this?